ChangemakerStudios/Papercut-SMTP/src/Papercut.Service/Readme.md

 ## How to Run Papercut.Service

 - Option 1:
- Run from the command line by entering: `Papercut.Service.exe`.
+Run from the command line by entering: `Papercut.Service.exe`
 - Option 2: Install as a service by entering `Install-Papercut-Service.bat` and the service will be installed.
 Enter `Papercut.Service.exe install --sudo` to immediately start the service.
--

 A listing of all command line options are avaliable by entering: `Papercut.Service.exe help`

 ## How to Configure Papercut.Service